Mid-D-Man/mid-engine/docs/mid-net.md

 - **Unity (Netcode for GameObjects)**: same split via `NetworkDelivery`/QoS channels (Reliable vs Unreliable), configurable per message.
 Same guidance: high-frequency (multiple-times-a-second) → unreliable.
 - **Both**: reliable delivery ordering is guaranteed **per-object/per-channel, not globally.** Don't build a single global sequence number across all reliable traffic — that reintroduces TCP-style head-of-line blocking between unrelated entities, which is the exact problem UDP was chosen to avoid.
 Keep reliable and unreliable streams on independent sequence spaces (confirmed against the general reliable-UDP literature too — mixing them reintroduces the stall you're trying to avoid, since a lost reliable packet's resend-wait shouldn't block delivery of unrelated unreliable packets that were sent after it).

-### Reliability mechanism (the concrete "ACK + retransmit")
+### Reliability mechanism — decided this pass, changed from the original plan

-Standard pattern used across the reliable-UDP-for-games space (this is the same approach behind e.g. Glenn Fiedler's `reliable` library, cited widely as the reference design).
-Implemented in `sequence.rs` + `reliable.rs`, tested against the reference design's own worked example:
+**`PlayerEvent` rides a QUIC/WebTransport reliable stream, not `reliable.rs`'s own ack/retransmit.** The original plan (below, still true as *documentation* of a real, correct, tested technique) assumed an unreliable-only transport, the way raw UDP or a WebRTC unreliable datachannel is — checked naia (a real, mature, cross-platform native+wasm Rust netcode library) for comparison, and confirmed it built exactly this kind of hand-rolled ack-bitfield layer, for exactly that reason: its transports (`webrtc-unreliable` on **both** platforms, not just wasm — checked its actual `Cargo.toml`, not just its README) don't offer reliable streams at all, so it has no choice.
+We're not in that position once the transport is QUIC: real congestion control (not just a retransmit timer) is a genuinely hard problem to match by hand, so `PlayerEvent` gets it from the protocol instead of reinventing it.

+**What that leaves real, not retired:**
+- `sequence.rs::Sequence` — still exactly as load-bearing. `PlayerState`'s datagrams can still arrive out of order under QUIC/WebTransport (datagrams are explicitly unordered), so staleness detection is still needed regardless of what carries the bytes.
+- `reliable.rs::RetransmitBuffer`/`RttEstimator`/`AckTracker`/`is_acked` — correct, tested (Karn's algorithm and all), and kept, but no longer the primary path for either channel.
+Available if a future need genuinely wants ack/retransmit over a raw datagram rather than a full stream (e.g. a transport backend without native stream reliability).
+Two real gaps found comparing against naia's *settled* implementation (the tagged `v0.25.0` release — its untagged `main` branch turned out to have diverged into unrelated private content, not a trustworthy comparison point, see the session history if that matters later) that would apply if/when this *is* used for real: no `should_send_empty_ack`-equivalent (naia guarantees an ack goes out even on a tick with nothing else to send, so the peer's buffer doesn't stall waiting on one) and no rolling loss-percentage telemetry (naia's `loss_monitor`, separate from RTT).
+Not built — flagging for whenever this path gets picked up again.
+- The frame-header concept (kind byte + sequence number) — still how `PlayerState` datagrams identify themselves and get staleness-checked.

+Original plan, kept for reference (same shape as Glenn Fiedler's `reliable` library, and naia's own ack manager):

-- Each reliable packet carries a monotonically increasing sequence number (`sequence.rs::Sequence`).
+- Each reliable packet carries a monotonically increasing sequence number.
-- Receiver tracks the highest sequence number seen plus a 32-bit bitfield of what came before it, and sends that back as the ack (`sequence.rs::AckTracker`) — piggybacked on the header of every outgoing reliable packet, not sent as separate ack packets.
+- Receiver tracks the highest sequence number seen plus a 32-bit bitfield of what came before it, piggybacked on every outgoing packet's header.
-- Sender keeps unacked packets in a small buffer (`reliable.rs::RetransmitBuffer`), resends on an RTT-based timeout (`RttEstimator`, same smoothing constants as TCP's classic Jacobson/Karels RTO estimator) rather than a fixed guess.
+- Sender keeps unacked packets in a buffer, resends on an RTT-based timeout (`RttEstimator`, same smoothing constants as TCP's Jacobson/Karels RTO estimator).
-- **Karn's algorithm applied:** a packet's RTT is only sampled the first time it's acked with zero retransmits behind it.
-Once a packet's been resent, an ack for it is ambiguous — no way to tell which transmission it's acknowledging — so counting it would poison the RTT estimate.
-Tested explicitly (`retransmitted_packet_does_not_pollute_rtt_sample`).
+- Karn's algorithm: a packet's RTT is only sampled the first time it's acked with zero retransmits behind it — an ack for a resent packet is ambiguous about which transmission it confirms.
-- Sequence numbers wrap — comparisons need wraparound-aware logic, not raw `>`. `Sequence` deliberately has no `PartialOrd`/`Ord` impl so `<`/`>` can't be reached for by habit; `is_more_recent_than` is explicit about it.
+- Sequence numbers wrap — `Sequence` deliberately has no `PartialOrd`/`Ord` so `<`/`>` can't be reached for by habit.

+## Transport

+`transport.rs`'s `Transport` trait is the pluggable boundary — same idea as Unity Netcode's swappable `NetworkTransport` (UTP / WebSocket / a third-party transport, all underneath one `NetworkManager`).
+We need at least two backends no matter what (native, browser), so building the boundary as a real trait now — rather than an internal `cfg` detail — means a third backend (Steam Sockets, a custom relay, anything) is just another impl, not a redesign.

+**Checked against the actual `com.unity.netcode` source** (needle-mirror mirror, Netcode for *Entities* — note this is a different package than Netcode for GameObjects referenced above; verified which one by reading `package.json` before trusting anything else in it), not just general knowledge of the pattern:
+- `DefaultDriverConstructor.cs` confirms the exact shape decided above, in Unity's own words, not just by inference: its WebSocket driver registration comment reads *"Web socket does not require reliable pipeline... but they need to be kept around for compatibility reasons for cross-platform connections."* That's Unity's own code independently landing on "the transport can satisfy 'reliable' natively and the pipeline stage becomes a no-op" — the same reasoning that put `PlayerEvent` on a QUIC stream instead of `reliable.rs`'s own buffer.
+- It registers **three** interchangeable backends under one driver store, not two: `UDPNetworkInterface`, `WebSocketNetworkInterface`, and `IPCNetworkInterface` (same-process client+server, no real socket at all) — `LoopbackTransport` is our version of that third one, not just a test convenience Unity skipped.
+- `NetworkSnapshotAck.cs` independently confirms the ack-bitfield
+  technique itself: "shift the entire mask LEFT by that delta, then apply the new mask on top" — the exact operation `sequence.rs::AckTracker` implements, arrived at separately.

+Deliberately **synchronous and poll-based, not `async fn`**: an async trait spanning native and `wasm32` hits Rust's `!Send`-on-wasm wall — checked how the `web-transport` crate itself handles this, and it doesn't unify native/wasm behind one trait either, it swaps concrete types per target via `cfg`.
+Each `Transport` impl is free to use async, threads, or JS callbacks internally; the trait only asks for a queue-drain once a tick, matching `reliable.rs`'s existing "no runtime baked into the protocol logic" principle.

+Planned concrete implementations (none built yet — `LoopbackTransport`, in `transport.rs` now, is the only one that exists, for tests):
+- **Native** (desktop + mobile — iOS/Android are ordinary Rust
+  cross-compile targets here, nothing quinn-specific to solve): QUIC via `quinn`, through the `web-transport-quinn` backend.
+- **Browser** (including mobile browsers — Safari 26.4, shipped March 2026, closed the last real gap; checked current support rather than assumed, Safari on iOS was specifically the blocker before that):
+  WebTransport via `web-transport-wasm`, zero `quinn`/`tokio` in that build.

+## Mobile

+Two separate claims, both checked rather than assumed:
+- **Native mobile apps** (Rust cross-compiled to iOS/Android): no blocker. `quinn` is pure Rust + `rustls` — no OpenSSL/platform-TLS linking fights — and UDP sockets are standard on both OSes.
+Same native `Transport` backend as desktop, just a different cross-compilation target; a build-system concern, not an architecture one.
+- **Mobile browsers**, if ever relevant: WebTransport is supported on Safari iOS (26.4+, March 2026) and Android (Chrome 108+, Firefox 132+, Samsung Internet 18+) — checked current browser support tables, not the pre-2026 state where Safari was the blocker.
+- Bonus specific to mobile: QUIC's connection migration means a client moving from WiFi to cellular keeps its connection.
+Raw UDP plus a hand-rolled reliability layer would not have gotten this for free.

 ## Platform & FFI